Spinal Cord Injuries

 - Maritime Employer Liability for Injury to the Spinal Cord

-Incorrect lifting procedures are a significant cause of spinal cord injury.
+Incorrect lifting procedures are a significant cause of spinal cord injuries.
 That is why vessel operators are required to train workers on lifting objects.

 The spinal cord can also become badly injured in a fall, such as off a causeway or deck.
 Falling objects or cargo improperly slung can also lead to a significant spinal injury.